 Crime Prevention Programs

-The Lino Lakes Public Safety Department's Crime Prevention Unit is involved in a variety of projects including Neighborhood Watch, Night to Unite, and Trail Watch.
-We encourage citizens to become active in Neighborhood Watch and become diligent in reporting suspicious activity to the Public Safety Department.
+The Lino Lakes Public Police Department's Crime Prevention Unit is involved in a variety of projects including Neighborhood Watch, Night to Unite, and Trail Watch.
+We encourage citizens to become active in Neighborhood Watch and become diligent in reporting suspicious activity to the Police Department.

 Crime Prevention Through Environmental Design (CPTED)